rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Exposure

-I started my adjustments with a slight **Exposure** and **Brightness** bump, and a small **Black point** increase to recover some contrast on the other side of histogram.
-I decided that I'm happy with these minimal adjustments because I didn't want to overexpose any bright areas or make blacks too prominent.
+I started my adjustments with a slight **Exposure** and **Brightness** bump, and a small **Black point** increase to recover some contrast on the other side of the histogram.
+I decided that I was happy with these minimal adjustments because I didn't want to overexpose any bright areas or make blacks too prominent.

 ![Exposure adjustments](media/blog/developing-a-landscape-photo/affinity-photo-2.jpg)